Frank M. Dixon

-Frank Murray Dixon (July 25, 1892 – October 11, 1965) was an American Democratic politician.
-He served as the 40th Governor of Alabama from 1939 to 1943 and is most known for reorganizing the state government and reforming the way property taxes were assessed.
+Frank Murray Dixon (July 25, 1892 – October 11, 1965) was an American politician.
+A member of the Democratic Party, he served as the 40th governor of Alabama from 1939 to 1943 and is most known for reorganizing the state government and reforming the way property taxes were assessed.

 Early life

 Dixon was born in Oakland, California to Reverend Frank Dixon and Laura Dixon.
 Dixon spent the majority of his youth in Virginia and attended public schools in both Virginia and Washington, DC.
 He graduated from Phillips Exeter Preparatory School (Phillips Exeter Academy) and then went on to graduate from Columbia University.
 In 1916 he obtained his law degree from the University of Virginia.
 He began his law career in Birmingham, Alabama in the law firm of Captain Francis S. White.
 Soon after, he married Juliet Perry, with whom he had a son and a daughter.

-His law practice was interrupted by World War I. Dixon enlisted in the Royal Canadian Air Corps as a volunteer.
+His law practice was interrupted by World War I. Dixon enlisted in the Coast Artillery Corps as a volunteer.
 As a second lieutenant, Dixon was assigned to the French escadrille as an aerial observer and machine gunner.
 In July 1918, he was wounded when his plane was shot down over Soissons, France, which in turn required his leg to be amputated.
 Dixon was awarded the Croix de Guerre with Palm by the French government; the French government also named him chevalier of the French Legion of Honor and promoted him to major.

 When he returned to Birmingham, he founded a law partnership, Bowers and Dixon, and became a successful corporate lawyer.
 At that point, he became a commander of the American Legion and was active in veterans' causes.
 In 1934 Dixon made his first attempt at the governorship of Alabama but lost the Democratic primary to Bibb Graves.
 However, in 1938 he easily defeated his opponent and succeeded Graves as the Governor of Alabama.